Jayson Goo, ATC, MA, CKTI

 What is turf toe?

 Turf toe is an injury to the underside of the big toe and joint at the base of the big toe.
-This joint, the first metatarsalphalangeal (MTP) joint, is commonly known as the "ball of the foot."
-Turf toe is specifically a sprain of the big toe joint.
-This injury may involve damage to ligaments, tendons, or bone separately or in combination.
+This joint, the first metatarsophalangeal (MTP) joint, is commonly known as the "ball of the foot."
+Turf toe is specifically a joint sprain of the big toe.
+The sprain may involve damage to ligaments, tendons, or bone separately or in combination.

-This injury, often is a result of playing on artificial surfaces, was first documented in American football players in 1976.
+The sprain, often is a result of playing on artificial surfaces, was first documented in American football players in 1976.
 Turf toe was recognized as a common injury soon after the invention of AstroTurf in 1964.
-There are varying degrees of severity of the injury.
-While sometimes mild, which injured athletes can play through, turf toe is sometimes more serious and can be career-ending.
+There are varying degrees of severity of the sports injury.
+While sometimes mild, which injured athletes can play through, turf toe is sometimes a more serious health condition and can be career-ending.

 What is the anatomy of the big toe?